temach/jplang/README.md

 男 appears on its own and in 虜

 Frequency evaluation (http://scriptin.github.io/kanji-frequency/):
-- 甬appears 9 times
+- 甬 appears 9 times
-- 男appears 95900 times
+- 男 appears 95900 times
-- 虜appears 995 times
+- 虜 appears 995 times

 In total components appear (9 + 95900 + 995) ~ 97000 times